 Perceived Issues Discussion Burchills' Feedback substantial costs to the community.
-Summarising Comments Burchills submits that the technical query regarding the design life of platform and podium assets has no technical basis and should therefore be rejected. (c) Safety Building on platform provides habitable floors that are normally only a few metres above ground level with potential of full inundation of land under the building even during minor floods warning time for people to move or evacuate and for moveable property to be relocated or moved to higher ground.
+Summarising Comments Burchills submits that the technical query regarding the design life of platform and podium assets has no technical basis and should therefore be rejected. (c) Safety Building on platform provides habitable floors that are normally only a few metres above ground level with potential of full inundation of land under the building even during minor floods The Gold Coast floodplains are flooded by slow rising, longer duration events that provide ample warning time for people to move or evacuate and for moveable property to be relocated or moved to higher ground.
 Furthermore, platform and podium developments are designed to ensure that the structural integrity of the structure is maintained during flood events.
-Accordingly, we are unable to understand what risks humans are being exposed to by flood inundation under buildings. • Development with flood free access and evacuation routes - If fenced balconies overhang flood water, what is the safety issue?
+Accordingly, we are unable to understand what risks humans are being exposed to by flood inundation under buildings.
+Development with flood free access and evacuation routes - If fenced balconies overhang flood water, what is the safety issue?
+Development proposals in medium flood hazard areas under the current planning requirements are required to be supported by a comprehensive Flood Emergency Management Plan which addresses matters such as refuge areas above flood, maintaining continuous power supply, water, food supply, medical needs, fire, communications evacuation, and security.
+Under the new planning instrument development will be allowed in flood affected areas that do not require these management measures to be considered.
+Refuge in place provisions apply to new development where residents' access and egress can be cut-off by floodwaters, generally providing refuge areas above probable maximum flood (PMF) level.
+High-rise balconies pose a greater risk to life from falls onto hard surfaces?
+There is greater potential for scour to occur on unprotected properties (higher in the catchment) exposed to high velocity flows in close proximity to creek / river channels than podium developments set on floodplains (generally low velocity environments) during extreme weather events.